OlegTsib/AI-Agent-Workshop/README.md

 AI Agent creation with access to the 3rd party API and RAG DB Create Agent Tools

+Ollama for running LLM
+ChromaDB for running Vector DB

 Main branch is the start point
 Finall version switch to "final-version-company-reports" branch